Tax-Saving Moves You Can Make Before Year-End

 Contribute to a Roth IRA

-Roth IRA contributions are made with after-tax dollars, so they won't help reduce your taxable income.
-However, once you reach retirement, all contributions and earnings can be withdrawn tax-free if you've held the account for five years and are age 59½ or older—and Roth IRAs aren't subject to RMDs.
-Unfortunately, you can't contribute to a Roth IRA if your income exceeds $153,000 ($228,000 for married couples), and the contribution limit is gradually phased out for those with income between $138,000 and $153,000 ($218,000 and $228,000 for couples).
+Contributing after-tax dollars to a Roth IRA won't help reduce your taxable income when you make them.
+However, once you reach age 59½, all contributions and earnings can be withdrawn tax-free, so long as you've held the account for five years, and Roth IRAs aren't subject to RMDs—potentially lowering your taxable income during retirement.
+Unfortunately, you can't contribute to a Roth IRA if your income is $161,000 or more ($240,000 for married couples), and the contribution limit is gradually phased out for those with income between $146,000 and $161,000 ($230,000 and $240,000 for couples).